-- Contractor certifies that the following personnel to be 1. employed on the subject project have met the following requirements of the OSHA Hazardous Waste Operator Standard (29 CFR 1910.120) and other applicable OSHA standards. - Contractor certifies that in addition to meeting OSHA 2. requirements, it has received a copy of this Site Health & Safety Plan and will ensure that its employees are informed and will comply with both OSHA requirements and the guidelines in this Site Health & Safety Plan. - Contractor further certifies that it has read and 3. understands and will comply with all provisions of this Health & Safety Plan and will not hold Xtra Oil Company responsible or liable for any injury or health problems that may arise.
+- Contractor certifies that the following personnel to be employee on the subject project have met the following requirements of the OSHA Hazardous Waste Operator Standard(29 CFR 1910.120) and other applicable OSHA standards. - 2.
+Contractor certifies that in addition to meeting OSHA requirements, it has received a copy of this Site Health & Safety Plan and will ensure that its employees are informed and will comply with both OSHA requirements and the guidelines in this Site Health & Safety Plan. - 3.
+Contractor further certifies that it has read and understands and will comply with all provisions of the Health & Safety Plan and will not hold AllPro Environmental Corporation responsible or liable for any injury or health problems that may arise.